okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 You can use either hCAPTCHA or reCAPTCHA with the redirect or embedded authentication deployment models.
 See [Okta deployment models](/docs/concepts/redirect-vs-embedded/).

 If you use the [Sign-In Widget SDK](https://github.com/okta/okta-signin-widget), CAPTCHA works out of the box.
-If you use any other [Okta SDK](https://developer.okta.com/code/), you need to implement CAPTCHA.
-See [CAPTCHAs](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/CAPTCHA/).
+If you use any other [Okta SDK](/code/), you need to implement CAPTCHA.
+For Okta API CAPTCHA details, see [CAPTCHAs](/docs/api/openapi/okta-management/management/tag/CAPTCHA/).

 ### Interaction Code grant type for embedded authentication